amitkbiswas01/amitkbiswas01/README.md

 <img alt="dog-waiving-hand" src="dog.gif" width="75px" />

 <p align="left">
    Hello!
-I'm <strong>Amit Biswas</strong>, <em>Software Engineer</em> building front-end applications ranging from digital experience solutions to holistic management platforms, with Typescript and React.
-While focused on the front-end side of things, I'm enthusiastic about working on ideas that have impacts.
+I'm <strong>Amit Biswas</strong>, Software Engineer building front-end applications ranging from digital experience solutions to holistic management platforms, with Typescript, React and Nuxt.
+While focused on the front-end side of things, I'm enthusiastic about working on full stack ideas that have impacts.
 You can find me here ↓
 </p>

 <div align="center">